Virginia, County Cavan: Transport

 Virginia is on the N3 route approximately 85 km northwest of Dublin, and was once a staging and rest point for the coaches plying between Enniskillen and Dublin.
 Virginia is connected to Dublin by an hourly bus service from Cavan town Bus Éireann.
 The M3 motorway was completed in 2010 and links the North-West of Dublin to the nearby town of Kells, 20 km from Virginia.
-This has cut journey times to Dublin considerably and has made the town more favourable for commuters.

 A 12.5 km long bypass for the town of type 2 dual carriageway, intended to reduce congestion going through the town centre was planned but suspended in the late 2000s.
 In February 2018, the project was placed as a key project in the National Development Plan, part of 'Project Ireland 2040'.

 Economy

-Sometimes regarded these days as a commuter town with its proximity to larger trading towns east and west, the local industry consists mainly of farming and milk processing at the local Tirlán factory (formerly Virginia Milk Products), which produces skim milk powder and cream for the world-renowned brand Baileys Irish Cream liqueur.
+Sometimes regarded as a commuter town with its proximity to larger trading towns east and west, the local industry consists mainly of farming and milk processing at the local Tirlán factory (formerly Virginia Milk Products), which produces skim milk powder and cream for the Baileys Irish Cream liqueur brand.
 Other local manufacturers include the Fleetwood brand of paint products.

 Virginia won the Tidy Towns Competition in 1964 and 1965.

 Culture

 The Ramor Theatre opened in 1999, and is funded by Cavan County Council and the Arts Council.
 It is the only professional performance space in the county.
 The theatre is a member of the NOMAD network of venues, and home to the Livin' Dred Theatre Company.
 The theatre also engages in community-based and amateur work through Ramor Players who present a number of shows each year.

 Virginia has been home to the annual Virginia Agricultural Show for over seventy years and hosted Ireland's only pumpkin festival in 2007.
 The Virginia Pumpkin Festival takes place every October bank holiday weekend at Halloween.
-It took a break in 2017.
+It took a break in 2017 and is yet to resume as of 2025.

 Demographics

-The town population was 2,648, as of the 2016 census.
-The ethnic makeup (of those stated) was 81% White Irish, 12% Other White, 2% Black/Black Irish, 2% Asian/Asian Irish and 2% Other.
+The town population was 3,211, as of the 2022 census.
+The ethnic makeup (of those stated) was 77% White Irish, 12% Other White, 1% Black/Black Irish, 3% Asian/Asian Irish and 2% Other.